docker/extensions-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-If you are reporting a new issue, make sure that we do not have any duplicates already open.
-You can ensure this by searching the issue list for this repository.
-If there is a duplicate, please close your issue and add a comment to the existing issue instead.
+If you are reporting a new issue, make sure that we do not have any duplicates already open by searching the issue list for this repository.
+If there is a duplicate, close your issue and add a comment to the existing issue instead.
 -->